 Even if you narrow the search to freelance, remote, or part-time jobs there can be unsuitable overlaps.

 The second tier of sites includes very large outsourcing sites.
-The offer of both jobs and clients is very large and includes everything from virtual assistants to ghostwriters.
+The offer of both jobs and clients is very large and includes everything from finding a full stack developer for hire to ghostwriters.
 Still, finding a good fit for either side can often be a painstaking process, almost like a lottery.

 Some clients and freelancers often resort to quick overturn and small payment sites.
 There, clients are on a tight budget, and freelancers need a quick job or are novices.